tigerbeetle/tigerbeetle/docs/operating/README.md

 - [Cluster](./cluster.md) specifies the overall cluster requirements and recommendations.
 - [Deploying](./deploying/) spells out deployment process and its variations.
 - [Monitoring](./monitoring.md) details how to monitor a TigerBeetle cluster.
-- [Upgrading](./upgrading.md) explains how to move to a newer TigerBeetle version without downtime.
+- [Upgrading](./upgrading.md) explains how to move to a newer TigerBeetle version with minimal downtime.
 - [Recovering](./recovering.md) explains how to repair the cluster when a replica is permanently lost.
 - [Change Data Capture](./cdc.md) explains how to stream data out of TigerBeetle.